Contemporary & Ballet

 From those humble beginnings has grown an organisation whose message has touched more than 400,000 people worldwide, and which supports 8,000 young people across Australia.

 While Francis’ responsibilities have expanded as CEO, he continues to share his skills through teaching the Fuze Fitness class for students 18 years and above.

 James Ewens is a Kulture Break phenomenon.
 He started as a 5-year-old child in Francis’ hip hop class at our northside studio at Gold Creek School; by age 13 he was conducting that class.
 At 15 years of age he joined Elevate in its first year and the year after decided to completely change styles and devote himself to a full-time qualification in ballet!

-James is currently in his second-year of his ballet diploma in Bowral, but travels down every Friday to continue teaching his hip hop classes.
-His dedication, dynamism and infectious energy takes his hip hop classes to the next level of fun.
+James is currently in his second-year of his ballet diploma in Bowral, but travels down every Friday to continue teaching.
+His dedication, dynamism and infectious energy takes his classes to the next level of fun.

 Ballet & Contemporary